Ivan Bogachev

 FREE WILL

-Possible actions of the structure are partially predetermined by its overall design and its memory, if present.
+Possible actions of a structure are partially predetermined by its overall design and its memory, if present.

-Some structures may obtain the free will.
-A chaotic mechanism that starts contradicting processes within the structure.
-They will be destructive.
-But they will allow it to make a choice against the behavior predetermined by its overall design and memory.
+Some structures may obtain free will, a chaotic mechanism that starts conflicting processes within a structure.
+They will be destructive, but they will allow it to make a choice against the behavior predetermined by its overall design and memory.

 The real choice can be made through self-destruction only.

-The processes of self-preservation, created by the will to live, naturally work against the free will.
+Processes of self-preservation, created by will to live, naturally work against free will.

 PURPOSE

-The fact that the choice can be made means that the purpose of the existence is not predetermined.
+The fact that a choice can be made means that the purpose of existence is not predetermined.
 Fate does not exist.
 Destiny does not exist.

-⇑ At this moment, we're talking about common meanings of the words, where people see their lives shaped by parents, teachers, their cultural environment, etc., and the functional ability to rebel against the data in your memory, but not about physical determinism.
+⇑ At this moment, we're talking about common meanings of these words, where people see their lives shaped by parents, teachers, their cultural environment, etc., and the functional ability to rebel against data in your own memory, but not about physical determinism.
+It's a slightly different thing.

-The result of the existence, the consequences of it, can be observed at the time after the end of the existence.
-But it cannot be completely planned or predicted due to the chaotic element of the choice in the process.
+The result of the existence, the consequences of it, can be observed at the time after the end of the existence, but it cannot be completely planned or predicted due to the chaotic element of choice in the process.
 And because of the random events outside as well.

 INTELLIGENCE

-The next step of the evolution is the obtaining of intelligence.
-The ability to make a new rule in addition to the natural order and follow it.
+The next step of evolution is the obtaining of intelligence, an ability to make a new rule in addition to the natural order and follow it.

-The memory of the events is necessary to make a new rule.
+Memory of the previous events is necessary to make a new rule.
 Consciousness is a necessary condition of intelligence.

-The ability to make the choice is necessary to follow the rule.
+The ability to make a choice is necessary to follow a new rule.
 Free will is a necessary condition of intelligence.

 Complex rules require more information to be saved.
-The complexity of the rules, the level of intelligence, depends on the amount of memory in the structure's design.
+Complexity of the rules, level of intelligence, depends on the amount of memory in structures' design.

 Structure becomes intelligent as a whole when some of its parts become intelligent.
 Human is intelligent as a whole, although some parts of it may not be intelligent.

 The chaotic universe is not intelligent.
 It does not change the rules.
-Once the intelligent structure is created by a random event, matter becomes intelligent.
+Once an intelligent structure is created by a random event, matter becomes intelligent.
 The universe becomes intelligent.

 CREATORS

-New rules lead to the creation of the infrastructure.
-The combination of the various structures that exist and act by this new set of rules.
-Some of the intelligent structures become creators of it.
+New rules lead to the creation of infrastructure, a combination of various structures that act by new rules.
+Some intelligent structures become creators of it.

-Creators and the created environment become the one complex structure of matter, with some new qualities.
+Creators and the created environment become one complex structure of matter, with some new qualities.

 Infrastructure may allow saving information outside the creators, exceeding their individual limits, which may depend on their design or the time of their existence.

-Obtaining the ability to intentionally increase the memory, to increase the level of intelligence, to make more and more complex rules, is the second crucial point.
-After it, the speed of the evolution increases drastically.
+Obtaining an ability to intentionally increase your memory, to increase your level of intelligence, to make more and more complex rules, is the second crucial point.
+After it, the speed of evolution increases drastically.

 MASTERMIND

-The third and the last crucial point of evolution is the eventual theoretical creation of the mastermind.
-The vast infrastructure across the universe with the memories of every existing rule in the universe.
+The third and the last crucial point of evolution is the eventual theoretical creation of a mastermind, a vast infrastructure across the universe with memories of every existing rule in the universe.
 It will be able to control everything that can be controlled, and create everything that can be created.
-This concept can be found in various forms in religious and philosophical schools all over the history of humanity.
-It is worth mentioning.
-Although it is more a matter of speculation.

-Along the evolution, the theoretical mastermind is being constructed within, and limited by the natural order.
-Therefore, it is NOT almighty.
+Along the evolution, the mastermind is being constructed within, and limited by the natural order; therefore, it is not almighty.

-Since the mastermind is derived from the intelligent structures, it is intelligent.
+Since the mastermind is derived from intelligent structures, it is intelligent.

 The mastermind may choose to create a new universe eventually.

-Creation of the new universe requires matter.
-The current structures in the universe must be destroyed.
-The mastermind must be self-destroyed in order to give birth to the new universe.
+Creation of a new universe requires matter.
+Current structures in the universe must be destroyed.
+The mastermind must be self-destroyed in order to give birth to a new universe.

 This very poetic idea can be found in many circumstances.
-Later we will see that a lot of the processes in the behavior of the structures require some degree of self-destruction.
+Later we will see that many processes in our behavior require some degree of self-destruction.

-Creation of the new universe may be perceived as the final destination.
-The only possible end of the evolution.
+Creation of the new universe may be perceived as the final destination, the only possible end of evolution.
 Everything gets back into the singularity.
 All the matter disassembles back into the primary chaos of particles.
 The consequences are being lost.
 The clock resets.
 The process of evolution starts again.

-It is likely that none of the intelligent structures of the present time, at least in our branch of evolution, will exist long enough to be able to prove any theories about the mastermind or the destination, so we will continue in the more practical field, and we will try to collect the knowledge that can be collected and used today, within our current limitations.
+It is likely that none of the intelligent structures of the present time, at least in our branch of evolution, will exist long enough to be able to prove any theories about the mastermind or the destination, so we will continue in a more practical manner, and we will try to collect the knowledge that can be collected and used today, within our current limitations.

 II.
 BASIC IMPULSES